Clarity SaaS Service Description

 - Backup copies cannot be provided to customers or other third parties

-- Customer defined recovery points: Customers may define additional recovery points as needed, by opening a Broadcom Support ticket.
-The standard available retention periods for these recovery points, in days, are 30, 60, or 90.
-Broadcom will maintain up to 5 customer-defined recovery points in addition to the recurring backups defined above.
+- Customer defined recovery points: Customers may define additional recovery points as needed.
+Customer defined recovery points can be retained for as long as required; the standard retention periods for these recovery points, in days, are 30, 60, or 90.
+Broadcom will maintain up to 5 customers defined recovery points in addition to the recurring backups defined above.

-- Customer restore requests: Customers may request, by opening a Broadcom Support ticket, a restore to any recovery point within the retention period or any available customer-defined recovery point.
+- Customer restore requests: Customers may request a restore to any recovery point within the retention period or any available customer-defined recovery point.
 All restore requests are processed as a complete environmental restore; restores of selective data instances cannot be requested as part of the standard service.
 When a customer requests a recovery, the restored system will be unavailable for a predetermined amount of time, which will be communicated to the customer.